 By David Peace.

-One hundred years ago this September, in a small Scottish mining village in East Ayrshire, Bill Shankly was born.
+One hundred years ago on 2nd September 1913, in a small Scottish mining village in East Ayrshire, Bill Shankly was born.

 David Peace, acclaimed author of the 'Red Riding' series, 'GB84' and 'The Damned United', now turns his attentions to Bill Shankly.
 David Peace's astonishing book 'Red or Dead' pulls Bill Shankly out of the football world and into the mainstream and tells us the story of the man, not just the manager.
 Peace describes Shankly as "not just a great football manager.
 Bill Shankly was one of the greatest men who ever lived."

 Now, it's early in the 1963/64 season, and for the first time since 1947 Liverpool Football Club are top of the first division.
 But it's not where they start the season that counts, it's where they finish.
 There's a long season of hard work ahead - and Bill must face fellow Scot and brilliant manager Matt Busby, on Bill's home turf, at Anfield.